shyndman/ai-experiment-phonetic-walk-algo/ai-plandex-strong/instructions_and_tips.md

     pass
 ```

+## Implementation Freedom

+**Important:** You have complete freedom in how you implement the solutions for both components.
+The only requirements are:

+1. Your implementation must use the function signatures specified above
+2. Your implementation must return data in the expected format
+3. Your solution must handle the challenges described in the competition documentation

+Beyond these minimal requirements, you are free to:

+- Choose any algorithms, data structures, or approaches you prefer
+- Create any helper functions or utility modules as needed
+- Implement the solution in your own style and organization
+- Use any libraries or tools that are appropriate for the task

+There is no "correct" implementation approach.
+The competition is designed to evaluate your ability to solve the problem effectively, not to follow a specific implementation pattern.

+## Testing Your Implementation

+To test your implementation, we provide several challenge sets with different characteristics:

+1. **Basic Alignment** - Simple subtitles with consistent offset
+2. **Encoding Challenges** - Subtitles with various encoding issues and special characters
+3. **Varying Offset** - Subtitles where the offset changes gradually throughout the file
+4. **Missing Data** - Subtitles with missing fields and incomplete information

+Your solution will be evaluated on how well it handles each of these challenges, both individually and in combination.

-## Implementation Tips
+## Reference Implementation Suggestions

+The following sections contain optional implementation suggestions and tips.
+These are provided as a reference and are not required to follow.
+You are encouraged to develop your own approach based on your understanding of the problem.

-### Handling Missing Data and Edge Cases
+### Reference: Handling Missing Data and Edge Cases

 When implementing the Phonetic Walking algorithm, you'll encounter various real-world challenges with subtitle data.
-Here's how to handle common edge cases:
+Here's how you might handle common edge cases:

 #### Missing Phonemes